Schedule an Appointment 1-305-251-8650

 Kidney Stone Removal

 Intense pain, difficulty urinating, and nausea are all common signs of obstructing urinary stones.
 Often, depending upon the size and location of stone, few of them pass away with plenty of fluid and time, but symptoms that refuse to go away may indicate a larger stone, or a smaller severely obstructing stone.
 Such a stone in a diabetic can be hazardous if left untreated.
 Fortunately today, numerous methods are available to treat these stones and almost all can be done in an outpatient setting.
 If you’re in the South Florida area and need your stone related pain checked out, call Dr. Sanjay Razdan at his office in Miami, Florida to schedule your consultation or request an appointment.
-Dr. Razdan is one of the few urologists in South Florida who are fellowship trained in Endourology and Robotic Surgery, a specialized branch of urology dedicated to minimally invasive, high tech, cutting edge treatment, of stones and other urological conditions.
+Dr. Shirin Razdan is considered one of the best new robotic urologic surgeons in the United States who cares for patients with a range of urologic conditions, including enlarged prostate symptoms, kidney stones, kidney tumors, and prostate cancer.

 best kidney stone removal